kazuki-shin/ambi/docs/prd-new.md

 - Time-based engagement triggers (morning greetings, evening check-ins)
 - Emotional state triggers (engaging when user appears lonely)
 - Context-aware conversation starters
-- Natural disengagement when appropriate
+- Natural disengagement when appropriate - POC Approach: Disengagement will be triggered by simpler cues such as extended user silence, explicit user statements ending the conversation (e.g., "goodbye"), or a predefined short inactivity timeout.
+More nuanced, context-driven natural disengagement is a goal for future iterations.

 #### 4. Custom Context Injection
 - Dynamic system prompt generation for ElevenLabs